prodypanda/copytabs/README.md

 ## 📝 Release Notes

-### 0.0.3-alpha

-- Updated extension icon for better clarity
-- Improved documentation and README

-### 0.0.2-alpha
+### 0.1.0

-- Added configuration options for file type inclusion/exclusion
-- Added option to include/exclude comments
+- Added "Copy Selected Tabs" feature
+- Added "Copy Tabs with Custom Format" feature
-- Added customizable separator between files
+- Added structured file tree feature
-- Improved error handling and user feedback
-- Added keyboard shortcut (Ctrl+Shift+C on Windows/Linux, Cmd+Shift+C on macOS)
+- Added keyboard shortcuts for new features

-### 0.0.1-alpha

-Initial release of Copy All Tabs to New Tab

-- Feature: Copy all opened tabs to a new tab
-- Feature: Include file locations at the top of each file's content
-- Feature: Status bar item for quick access
+- Updated status bar items for quick access to all features

+For a full list of changes, please see the [CHANGELOG.md](CHANGELOG.md) file.

 ## 🤝 Contributing